Najee Harris Player Prop Bets for NFL Week 17 | Pittsburgh vs. Cleveland 1/3/2022

 Matchup vs. Cleveland

-- In his lone career matchup against the Browns, Harris put up 91 rushing yards, 17.5 more yards than his over/under in Monday's game.
+- In his one career matchup against the Browns, Harris finished with 91 rushing yards, 18.5 more yards than his over/under in Monday's game.

-- Harris ran for a touchdown in that outing against the Browns.
+- Harris ran for a touchdown in that game against the Browns.

-- Allowing 105.9 rushing yards per game, the Browns have the 10th-ranked run defense in the NFL.
+- Conceding 105.9 rushing yards per game, the Browns have the 10th-ranked run defense in the NFL.

-- This year the Browns are ranked seventh in the NFL in rushing touchdowns conceded (12).
+- The Steelers are up against the NFL's seventh-ranked D when it comes to rushing TDs allowed (12 this year).

 Recent Performances

-- Last week against the Chiefs, Harris picked up 93 yards on 19 carries (averaging 4.9 yards per carry).
+- In last week's outing against the Chiefs, Harris carried the ball 19 times for 93 yards (4.9 yards per attempt).

+- He added five receptions for 17 yards in the passing game.

 Harris' Pittsburgh Teammates